Tax guide

 • The chosen ITR form supports every income head and schedule in the file.

-• The tax regime is legally available and matches the deduction treatment.
+• The tax regime is legally available and consistent with the deduction treatment.

 • AIS, TIS, Form 26AS, Form 16, Form 16A, and challans have been reconciled.

-• Any mismatch has an action: wait, file AIS feedback, ask deductor correction, revise, rectify, or respond to notice.
+• Any mismatch has a defined action: wait, submit AIS feedback, request deductor correction, revise, rectify, or respond to notice.

-• The final preview has correct PAN, bank account, filing section, refund or demand, and e-verification plan.
+• The final preview shows correct PAN, bank account, filing section, refund or demand, and e-verification plan.

 Mistakes to avoid